ohall/fish-nearby/docs/implementation-plan.md

    publication date but no observation date.
 5. Pilot launch availability/SLO target and operational owner.

-OpenRouter model selection is intentionally deferred until the deterministic pilot exposes real unresolved examples.
-Choose and pin it with a prompt version, fixture evaluation, structured-output support, latency/cost measurements, and a documented fallback—not by general model preference.
+OpenRouter inference is pinned to **`deepseek/deepseek-v4-flash-0731`** as the default model.
+Before writing it to production, verify it with a prompt version, fixture evaluation, structured-output support, latency/cost measurements, and a documented fallback—not by general model preference.
+Re-evaluate after the deterministic pilot exposes real unresolved examples.